 HealthMeasures use standardized scores.
-PROMIS®, Neuro-QoL, ASCQ-Me® and the self-report patient-reported outcome (PRO) measures of NIH Toolbox® use a T-score metric in which 50 is the mean of a relevant reference population and 10 is the standard deviation (SD) of that population.
+PROMIS®, Neuro-QoLTM, ASCQ-Me® and the self-report patient-reported outcome (PRO) measures of NIH Toolbox® use a T-score metric in which 50 is the mean of a relevant reference population and 10 is the standard deviation (SD) of that population.
 The NIH Toolbox performance tests of cognitive, motor, and sensory function use standard scores, but not T-scores.
-You will find a summary of this information for each HealthMeasures system in the pages of this section.
+You will find a summary of this information for each HealthMeasures system in the pages of this section of the website.

 Direction of Scores